 At the time, unbeknown to me, Triumph had also built a 3-cylinder motorcycle.
 Such was my lust and determination to own a Bonneville, I was blind to the rest of the range, which is just as well because the Triumph Trident was way above my teenage, apprentice budget but destiny has a funny way of working things out.

 Like most motorcyclists, my bike-radar goes off in all sorts of directions and the Egli Vincent has always been there.
 Last year I came very close to paying $5,000 to two pieces of Vincent crankcase from a 1955 1000cc V-twin.
 I was outbid at the last minute and immediately felt a wave of relief.
-Such is the value classic Vincent machinery, I could have bought brand-new, freshly cast reproduced Vincent cases for about the same price, but they would be from this century, which kind of defeats the purpose.
+Such is the value of classic Vincent machinery, I could have bought brand-new, freshly cast reproduced Vincent cases for about the same price, but they would be from this century, which kind of defeats the purpose.

 Then, in a rush of blood to the head, I decided to build an Egli Trident.
 In the recent two or three decades Egli frames have been fitted with all manner of engines – even Triumph triples, although they are rare.
 In truth, a Trident engine will be faster, more reliable and sound better than a Vincent.